python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 This exercise is developed for a Linux operating system (OS).
 More specifically, it is developed based on the Ubunto Linux OS.
-The OS includes several pre-install programs or applications, commonly called "Aps".
-One such program is the "Terminal", which is a text-based user interface for interacting with the OS itself, storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and the internet.

-The Terminal program may also be called a "command-prompt", a "shell", a "console" (not meaning the physical piece of equipment by the same name).
+The OS includes several pre-installed programs or applications, commonly called "Aps".
+One such pre-installed program is the "Terminal", which is a text-based user interface for interacting with the OS itself, storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and the internet.
+The Terminal program is also called the "command-prompt", the "shell", and the "console" (not meaning the physical piece of equipment by the same name).
+The exercises of the current lesson are focused on familiarizing the student with the Terminal of Linux.

 Some useful resources:
 - Background info about "Why the terminal":